Blosc/python-blosc/ANNOUNCE.rst

 python-blosc (http://python-blosc.blosc.org/) is the Python wrapper for the Blosc compression library.

-There is also a handy command line and Python library for Blosc called Bloscpack (https://github.com/Blosc/bloscpack) that allows you to compress large binary datafiles on-disk.
+There is also a handy tool called Bloscpack (https://github.com/Blosc/bloscpack) which builds on Blosc.
+It features a commmand line interface allows you to compress large binary datafiles on-disk and a Python API that has built-in support for serializing and deserializing Numpy arrays.

 Installing